-ISO and RTO real-time dispatch software increasingly incorporates functions that optimize some element of the dispatch over more than one dispatch interval.
-Multiperiod optimization is currently used by New York ISO and California ISO in their real time dispatch software (this is also sometimes referred to as "look-ahead dispatch)."
+ISO and RTO real-time dispatch software increasingly incorporates functions that optimize some element of the dispatch over more than one dispatch interval.36 Multiperiod optimization is currently used by New York ISO and California ISO in their real time dispatch software (this is also sometimes referred to as "look-ahead dispatch)."
 Moreover, MISO, ERCOT and ISO New England are considering implementing real-time dispatch software with such inter-temporal optimization over the next perhaps 4-5 years.
 The economic benefit to power consumers from the use of inter-temporal optimization in the real-time dispatch is that it enables the dispatch software to reduce the production cost of meeting load by accounting for known future changes in demand or supply that would require the dispatch of very high cost generation due to ramp constraints.
-By dispatching low cost generation to begin moving up in advance of these ramp constraints can be reduced.
+By dispatching low cost generation to begin moving up in advance of these changes, or high cost generation to begin moving down in advance, the cost impact of these ramp constraints can be reduced.